-Infrastructure: The university’s network and server infrastructure is installed and maintained based on industry best practices and in accordance with TAC 202, and system policies.
+Infrastructure: The University’s network and server infrastructure is installed and maintained based on industry best practices and in accordance with TAC 202, and system policies.
 As maintenance and upgrades are a necessary part of a university supporting and maintaining an advanced network environment, planned downtime will be scheduled during times of historically low utilization.
 Significant maintenance will be performed during the LEARN maintenance window of 00:00 to 06:00 with a two-week prior notice.
 Server and individual device upgrades may be scheduled on Friday’s from 18:00 – 23:59 with notice posted by 17:00 the proceeding Wednesday with a reminder by 09:00 on the Friday of the maintenance.
 Emergency maintenance may be performed at any time.
 Net Ops will notify users as possible via email, voicemail or social media.

 While the UHV network is intended for use in support of university business, Guests may access Internet resources via the UHV wireless network.
 Because this environment is property of the State of Texas, Net Ops and/or IT Security may, at their discretion, temporarily restrict or block access to the Guest wireless in the event of an abuse of this resource.

-Technology Services will provide and maintain recommended practices for efficient and effective use of technological resources.
+IT will provide and maintain recommended practices for efficient and effective use of technological resources.
 Access to data is controlled through locally administered, centrally managed accounts using some combination of user ID's, passwords, and, depending on the environment, other multi-factor authentication methods.

 Users are responsible for following all University, System, State, and Federal policies regarding the protection of Level 1 data as defined by SAM 07.A.08 Data Classification and Protection.
-The storage and sharing of said data must be adequately protected and encrypted using applications or processes available in TS or approved by the ISO.
+The storage and sharing of said data must be adequately protected and encrypted using applications or processes available in IT or approved by the ISO.
 Contact the ISO at Security@uhv.edu for more information regarding these processes.